netresearch/timetracker/README.rst

 * If you are booking some working time to e.g. ``EXTERNAL-1`` in TimeTracker for project ``Customer Project``
 * TimeTracker will reach out for the configured internal Jira instance
-* It will search for an issue which name starts with ``EXTERNAL-1`` in the configured internal Jira project
+* It will search for an issue which name/summary starts with ``EXTERNAL-1`` in the configured internal Jira project
 * If it finds an entry, the work log is applied to this entry
 * If it does not find an entry, TimeTracker will create a new internal ticket with name ``EXTERNAL-1``
 * The link to the ticket in customer Jira will be applied as ticket description